GonzaloHirsch/gonzalohirsch.com/content/blog/cracking-the-aws-solutions-architect-associate-certification.md

 ### Have a strategy to study

 It has been proven by psychology many times that **mixing up how you study can help you get a deeper understanding**.
 Having notes to review and practice exams lets you mix up how you prepare.
-Try reading the notes during one day, practicing exams on another, reading the text out loud, or practicing while reviewing answers.
+Try reading the notes during one day, practicing exams on another, reading the text out loud, having someone test you, or practicing while reviewing answers.
 There are multiple approaches to studying, so mix them to improve your performance and become a Certified Solutions Architect.

 ### Try out the AWS platform